rsmalberca/rsmalberca/README.md

 # 💫 About Me
-Hey!!
-I'm Renzo San Martin, Junior Full Stack Developer.
-I am passionate about building innovative and user-friendly applications that enhance the digital experience.
-My proficiency in both front-end and back-end development allows me to create seamless and efficient web solutions that meet client needs.
-I have a strong foundation in programming languages such as HTML5, CSS3, and JavaScript, as well as experience with web development frameworks like React.
+Hey there!!
+I'm Renzo San Martin, Full Stack Developer.
+<br/>I have a strong foundation in programming languages such as HTML5, CSS3, and JavaScript, as well as experience with web development frameworks like React.
 With a keen eye for detail and a constant drive to learn and improve my skills, I am dedicated to creating high-quality code that delivers exceptional results. <br><br>Let's connect and collaborate on your next project!<br>

 ## 🔬 Why me?
 There are several reasons why I believe I would be a valuable addition to your team: